jasonlryan/zeno_kb/z_1/tools/README.md

 ### 4. **Migration Pipeline** (`migrationPipeline.js`)

-Orchestrates the complete migration process with safety checks.
+Orchestrates the complete migration process with safety checks. **Now schema-aware: all validation and conversion steps use `schema.json`.**

 **Features:**